con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Homage to ever-youthful Mañjuśrī!

-## 1. The request[^2]
+## 1. The request[^3]

-[^2]: The chapter titles are included in many but not all witnesses of the *Nāmasaṅgīti* and its translations.
+[^3]: The chapter titles are included in many but not all witnesses of the *Nāmasaṅgīti* and its translations.
 Commentators employ them to explain the structure of the text.
-They are generally not chanted aloud by contemporary practitioners who recite the text.
+They are generally not chanted aloud by contemporary practitioners when reciting the text.

 > atha vajradharaḥ śrīmān durdāntadamakaḥ paraḥ |
 > trilokavijayī vīro guhyarāṭ kuliśeśvaraḥ || 1 ||